yashwantGowla/awesome-android/README.md

 - [Fennec F-Droid](https://f-droid.org/en/packages/org.mozilla.fennec_fdroid/) - Browser based on the latest Firefox release; removed any proprietary bits of the standard Firefox for Android - NOTE: There might still be some binaries left and the app (or some builds) might get removed or re-pushed anytime.
 - [Firefox Focus](https://support.mozilla.org/en-US/kb/focus) - Privacy-oriented browser with tracking protection and content blocking.
 - [Firefox Klar](https://support.mozilla.org/en-US/kb/what-firefox-klar-android) - Privacy-oriented browser with tracking protection and content blocking; for the German market.
+- [Iceraven Browser](https://github.com/fork-maintainers/iceraven-browser) - Iceraven Browser is a web browser for Android, based on Mozilla's Fenix version of Firefox, GeckoView and Mozilla Android Components with more features, and the removal of proprietary blobs.
 - [Kiwi Browser](https://kiwibrowser.com/) - Based on Chrome Canary; extension support; built-in dark mode; degoogled.
 - [Privacy Browser](https://www.stoutner.com/privacy-browser/) - Minimal browser focused for privacy.
 - [SmartCookieWeb](https://github.com/CookieJarApps/SmartCookieWeb) - A Secure, Free and Open Source WebView-based web browser for Android.
 A fork of Lightning Browser.